scottdorman/scottdorman.github.io/_posts/2016/2016-03-17-integrating-asp.net-core-dependency-injection-in-mvc-4.md

 }
 ```

 If you change your controller to now take a constructor dependency and try to run the project at this point, you'll get a runtime error about a missing method exception saying that your constructor doesn't implement the default parameterless constructor.
 That's because we need to register the controllers as a service with the DI container.
-To do that (and make it easier to add other things to the DI container, add the following extensions class:
+To do that (and make it easier to add other things to the DI container), add the following extensions class:

 ```csharp
 public static class ServiceProviderExtensions